HPSBG Project Partners

 Erin O’Neill taught at P.S.
 48 for nine years.
 She taught 1st, 2nd, and 3rd grade.
 This past summer, she worked on categorizing and organizing all the documents, maps, and photographs pertaining to the Slave Burial Ground and helped upload them to this website.
 Currently, Erin is pursuing her next educational adventure at P.S.
 182X as an Assistant Principal.
 She has been encouraging the teachers at her new school to have their classes visit this historical site just a few miles away.

 Phil Panaritis is the Bronx TAH Grants Project Director who has lived and worked in the Bronx for 20 years.
-He is also the NYCDOE Social Studies Staff Developer and Teacher.
+He is also the NYCDOE Social Studies Staff Developer and Teacher, and is the co-founder of the Hunts Point Slave Burial Ground Project.

 In an effort to deliver more meaningful social studies lessons to the students of P.S.
 48, John Sheridan turned to the local history of the Hunts Point area.
 In his research, he uncovered all sorts of interesting items about this most interesting neighborhood, not the least of which was the missing slave burial ground.
 He uncovered the historic photographs from the P.S.
 48 1962 rededication of The Joseph Rodman Drake Park.